OGalOz/JS_Outliner_D3/README.md

 * The point of this program is to simplify creating visualizations in browsers, and to use d3-js more easily in that process.
 * This only helps to create an outline shell in a box-like format
+* Additional option of designing the axes and title for a graph